 Saving for a deposit isn’t always easy, especially if you’re paying other living costs at the same time.
-But with Help to Buy Shared Ownership , you could apply for a smaller mortgage which means your deposit would be smaller too.
+But with Shared Ownership, you could apply for a smaller mortgage which means your deposit would be smaller too.

 How does a Shared Ownership mortgage work?

-With a mortgage for Shared Ownership, you purchase a share of the property you want to buy – between 25% and 75% - and rent the rest of your home from a housing association, usually below the market rate.
+With a Shared Ownership mortgage, you purchase a share of the property you want to buy - usually between 25% and 75% - and rent the rest of your home from a housing association or registered landlord, usually below the market rate.